lucasgiumarra/pgn_parser/README.md

 # pgn_parser
-PGN parser for chess games build in Rust
+PGN parser for chess games built in Rust